rickchong/diamond-analysis/diamond_analysis.md

 \newpage
 ##Inventory distribution by color
-I look into the distribution of the diamond's color.
-It appears that the proportion seems similar.
+I then create a similar histogram, but add visualization for distribution of diamond's color.
+The proportion seems similar.

 ```r